 - Sapphire Crystal with an anti-reflective coating prevents scratching and keeps the sun out.

-If you're looking in the $500 range, then this is one of the first watches you should consider in terms of value and design.
-You could also consider spending a bit more and going with the Titanium version, which usually sits around $700.
+If you're looking in the $300 to $500 range, then this is one of the first watches you should consider in terms of value and design.
+For a bit more you may also want to consider going with the Titanium version.

 Seiko Men's Japanese Automatic Stainless Steel Casual Watch